DIPLODOCUS II: Implementation of transport equations and test cases relevant to micro-scale physics of jetted astrophysical sources: Test Cases

-\fref{fig: AM3 DIP sync iso} shows the evolution of this system using \texttt{Diplodocus.jl} and \texttt{AM\textsuperscript{3}}.
-The electron population cools, via the radiation reaction force, to lower momenta, building up a photon population via synchrotron emission.
-The results are almost identical, but there are a few subtle differences as can be seen with the aid of the fractional difference between the two results plotted in the bottom panel of \fref{fig: AM3 DIP sync iso}.
-In the region of low photon momentum, the results of \texttt{Diplodocus.jl} and \texttt{AM\textsuperscript{3}} deviate, with \texttt{Diplodocus.jl} having a steeper cut-off.
+At low photon momentum, the results of \texttt{AM\textsuperscript{3}} and \texttt{Diplodocus.jl} deviate, with \texttt{Diplodocus.jl} having a steeper cut-off.
 For late time steps, the electron population has cooled to mildly relativistic momenta, where the ultra-relativistic synchrotron approximation used by \texttt{AM\textsuperscript{3}} breaks down. \texttt{DiplodocusCollisions.jl} uses a more general synchrotron kernel (\eref{eqn: gain term synchrotron}) that is valid for all electron energies, covering not just the relativistic synchrotron spectrum but also the sub-relativistic cyclotron spectrum and the transition between the two, causing the deviation in photon spectra below momenta of $\approx10^{-12}\,m_ec$.
 This deviation may be reduced when synchrotron self-absorption is included, but this has yet to be implemented within \texttt{Diplodocus.jl}.